-Pope ordains 9 priests, saying: stay humble, compassionate
+Pope ordains 9 priests, saying: Stay humble, compassionate

 One of the newly ordained is a 40-year-old Italian who had worked as an artistic director before deciding he wanted to become a priest.
 Another Italian said in his biography that he loves soccer and had even tried out for Roma, one of the Italian capital’s major league soccer clubs, but turned down an offer to study for the priesthood instead.

 Last year, with Italy in the first wave of the pandemic, the basilica ordination by the pope was skipped.
-This year, at the ceremony’s end, Francis, looking relaxed, after taking a group photos with the new priests still wearing their masks, asked the nine to remove their masks for another photo opportunity, and smiling, the nine eagerly complied.
+This year, at the ceremony’s end, Francis, looking relaxed, after taking a group photo with the new priests still wearing their masks, asked the nine to remove their masks for another photo opportunity, and smiling, the nine eagerly complied.